mareloraby/DCGJavaParser/README.md

 To test the queries, open the file [`eval.py`](\eval.py) and replace the parameter ```test_file_name``` with either `correctStatements.txt` or `incorrectStatements.txt`.
 Next, run the file to test all the queries.

-> NB: The ecaluation code assumes that the queries in the file are correctly formatted and can be evaluated by Prolog.
+> NB: The evaluation code assumes that the queries in the file are correctly formatted and can be evaluated by Prolog.
 ---
 ### \\\\ TODO:
-These DCG might need to be optimized
+The DCG might need to be optimized